-This easy cheesy tomato gnocchi bake recipe checks all the boxes for a cozy weeknight meal!
-Made with fire-roasted tomatoes, red bell peppers and spinach, this easy gnocchi bake is topped with lots of melty mozzarella cheese!
-It's a one-pan skillet meal, ready in about 30 minutes.
-Keep it vegetarian by using Beyond Meat or other plant-based meat, or add your favourite Italian sausage or ground meat.
+This easy no-boil cheesy tomato gnocchi bake recipe checks all the boxes for a cozy weeknight meal!
+Made with fire-roasted tomatoes, red bell peppers and spinach, this one-pan skillet meal is topped with lots of melty mozzarella cheese!
+Ready in about 30 minutes.
+Keep it vegetarian by using plant-based meat, or add your favourite Italian sausage or ground meat.

-- I wanted to make an easy baked gnocchi recipe without boiling the gnocchi first.
+- No need to boil the gnocchi first!
+I wanted to make an easy baked gnocchi recipe without boiling the gnocchi first.
 I like to keep things simple and avoid dirtying extra dishes if I don't have to.
 This gnocchi bake with tomatoes and cheese works perfectly to cook the gnocchi.

-- It's all made in one pan!
+- A one-pan meal!
+It's all made in one pan!
 There's no need to cook gnocchi separately.
 It will cook in the sauce as it bubbles away, leaving tender little pillows of potato pasta.

-- This creamy tomato gnocchi bake makes a cozy comfort food meal for those dark and drizzly nights.
+- Cozy comfort food.
+This creamy tomato gnocchi bake makes a cozy comfort food meal for those dark and drizzly nights but it's a good choice for an easy summer dinner, too.
 It's warm, it's full of rich tomato flavour and it has healthy spinach and red peppers hidden inside.
 Best of all, it's topped with melty Mozzarella!

 And there's more!
 If you need more gluten-free gnocchi recipe ideas, try these

 - Sheet Pan Roasted Gnocchi with Fall Vegetables

 lf you've been trying to add more meatless meals into your weekly menus, check out this collection of Meatless Meals--You Won't Miss the Meat!
 You might also like this fiery Arrabbiata Sauce with Cherry Tomatoes for your next pasta night.